-The latched status of the enhanced link detection function can be read via the enhanced link detection status bit, FAST_LINK_DOWN_LAT (Address 0x8E38).
+The latched status of the enhanced link detection function can be read via the enhanced link detection status bit, FAST\LINK\DOWN\LAT (Address 0x8E38).

-Having enhanced link detection enabled is not suitable for all applications.
-This causes the PHY to react quickly to high levels of disturbance on the MDI lines.
-This configuration must be considered when performing conformance testing and EMC testing where the media dependent interface can be exposed to fast transients.
-These transients can trigger enhanced link detection to bring the link down during such tests.
-In this case, users must configure all bits in the FLD EN register to 0.
+Having enhanced link detection enabled is not suitable for all applications because it causes the PHY to react quickly to high levels of disturbance on the MDI lines.
+This configuration needs to be considered when performing conformance testing and EMC testing where the media-dependent interface can be exposed to fast transients.
+These transients may trigger enhanced link detection to bring the link down during such tests.
+In this case, it is preferred to configure all bits in the FLD EN register to 0.